Linear Recursion: Introduction

 \section{Introduction}

+Turing completeness is significant in computer science because it is a standard measure of computational power: all general purpose programming languages are Turing complete.
+There are a number of Turing-complete models of computation: Turing Machines, the $\lambda$-calculus, term rewriting systems, partial recursive functions, etc. We refer to these as \emph{computation models} rather than \emph{programming languages}, as the former can be seen as abstract representations of computing devices, where the emphasis is in the essential notions, whereas the latter include additional features to make representing data and algorithms easier.

+In this paper, we are interested in minimal models of computation that are Turing complete (or universal).
+In particular, we contribute to the collection of universal systems based on the typed $\lambda$-calculus, which is a paradigmatic model of functional computation.

+There are several approaches to build a Turing complete system starting from a typed $\lambda$-calculus.
+To obtain a minimal system, our starting point is the typed linear $\lambda$-calculus, and we add the least machinery needed to obtain a complete system.

-Knowing that an argument to a function is used exactly once---i.e., linearly---is a property that a compiler can make use of to optimise code.
-It is related to several program analyses, for instance, strictness analysis, pointer analysis, resource analysis (see, e.g., \cite{BoudolG:lamcm,BoudolG:semlcr,EhrhardT:difflc,EhrhardT:uniTeo,Wansbrough00,Wadler90,David_WalkerChapter,NoekerConcurrentClean,HofmannJ03}); computing these analyses give approximations.
-Linear functions are also naturally occurring in hardware compilation~\cite{Ghica07}.
-Circuits are static (i.e., they cannot be copied at run-time), so linear computations are more naturally compiled into hardware.
+The linear $\lambda$-calculus~\cite{AbramskyS:comill} is a restriction of the $\lambda$-calculus that models linear functions, defined by syntactically linear terms where each variable occurs exactly once~\cite{Kfoury}.
+The linear $\lambda$-calculus captures the essence of functional computation, but it is computationally weak: all the functions terminate in linear time.
+In fact, the linear $\lambda$-calculus is operationally linear, that is, functions cannot duplicate or erase arguments during evaluation (see also~\cite{alves05tcs,klop07}).
+Operational linearity has great impact when the management of resources (copying and erasing of arguments) is important, as it can be used to efficiently implement garbage collection, for instance.
+Note however, that checking if a system is operationally linear relies on evaluation.
+On the other hand, syntactical linearity is easy to check, and it is well-known that compilers can make use of this information to optimise code.
+Syntactic linearity is relevant in several program analysis techniques, for instance, strictness analysis, pointer analysis, effects and resource analysis (see, e.g., \cite{BoudolG:semlcr,EhrhardT:difflc,Wansbrough00,Wadler90,David_WalkerChapter,NoekerConcurrentClean,HofmannJ03,EggerMS09}).
+Linear functions are also relevant in hardware compilation~\cite{Ghica07}: circuits are static (i.e., they cannot be copied at run-time), so linear computations are more naturally compiled into hardware.

-Linearity has also applications in other domains.
-For instance, in the area of quantum computation one of the most important results is the no-cloning theorem, stating that qbits cannot be duplicated.
-Again, a linear calculus captures this~\cite{Tonder2004}.
-In concurrent calculi, like the $\pi$-calculus~\cite{Milner1992}, a key aspect is the notion of name, and the dual role that names play as communication channels and variables.
-The linear $\pi$-calculus~\cite{KobayashiPT96} has linear (use-once) channels.
-This has clear gains in efficiency and on program analysis avoiding several problems of channel sharing.
-Also, inspired by the works by Kobayashi, Pierce and Turner~\cite{KobayashiPT96} and the works by Honda~\cite{Honda93} on session types, several type systems for the $\pi$-calculus rely directly on linearity to deal with resources, non-interference and effects~\cite{GiuntiV10,Kobayashi98,YoshidaHB02}.

-In this paper we focus on functional computations.
-We aim at obtaining a linear, universal model of computation that can serve as a basis for the design of programming languages.
-Our approach is to begin with a linear calculus, and build non-linearity in a controlled way.